-The basic rule is the line of the ball, which is determined by the course of the travelling ball.
+The basic rule is the line of the ball, which is determined by the course of the traveling ball.
 The line is set for the safety of the players and their ponies.